 SLU EMS provide its members of the St. Lawrence community the opportunity to develop leadership and interpersonal skills, as well as acquire vocational experience, and gain a lifelong love for community service.
 Our EMTs and First Responders provide the St. Lawrence community with Emergency Medical Services 24/7 during the academic year free of charge.
 We serve our community with respect and professionalism in a manner that is respectful of individual rights and dignity, as we strive to:

-- To provide pre-hospital emergency care to all persons in need, regardless of race, creed, color, age, sex, national origin, or physical/mental handicap; and to provide that care with compassion and understanding.
+- Provide pre-hospital emergency care to all persons in need, regardless of race, creed, color, age, sex, national origin, or physical/mental handicap; and to provide that care with compassion and understanding.

-- To provide pre-hospital emergency care in a timely and professional manner.
+- Provide pre-hospital emergency care in a timely and professional manner.

-- To provide this care according to the policies set forth by the Local and State Emergency Health Service Councils.
+- Provide this care according to the policies set forth by the Local and State Emergency Health Service Councils.

-- To educate the general public and increase their awareness of the services available.
+- Maintain an open and trusting relationship with the student body and increase their awareness of the services we provide.

 - SLU EMS History